-Add water depending on the consistency that you prefer.
+Add water or milk depending on the consistency that you prefer.
 The more water you add, the softer it will be.
 This dish is so easy to make that you don’t need other seasoning or flavoring agents to make it yummy.

 - Pot: Cook the meal in a pot.

 - Electric kettle: Boil water in a kettle.